samply/lens_beacon_service/README.md

 ### Sites

-When the lens_beacon_service has generated a Beacon query, it sends it to each registered Beacon site.
+When the lens-beacon-service has generated a Beacon query, it sends it to each registered Beacon site.

 In the current implementation, registered sites are hard-coded into the de.samply.lens_beacon_service.site.Sites class.